What is Duragesic and how is it used?

 The concomitant use of DURAGESIC with all cytochrome P450 3A4 inhibitors may result in an increase in fentanyl plasma concentrations, which could increase or prolong adverse drug effects and may cause potentially fatal respiratory depression.
-Monitor patients receiving DURAGESIC and any CYP3A4 inhibitor [see WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].
+In addition, discontinuation of a concomitantly used cytochrome P450 3A4 inducer may result in an increase in fentanyl plasma concentration.
+Monitor patients receiving DURAGESIC and any CYP3A4 inhibitor or inducer [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Exposure To Heat

-The DURAGESIC application site and surrounding area must not be exposed to direct external heat sources, such as heating pads or electric blankets, heat or tanning lamps, sunbathing, hot baths, saunas, hot tubs, and heated water beds.
-Exposure to heat may increase fentanyl absorption and there have been reports of overdose and death as a result of exposure to heat (5.9).
-Patients wearing DURAGESIC systems who develop fever or increased core body temperature due to strenuous exertion are also at risk for increased fentanyl exposure and may require an adjustment in the dose of DURAGESIC to avoid overdose and death (5.10).
+Exposure of the DURAGESIC application site and surrounding area to direct external heat credits, such as heating pads or electric blankets, heat or tanning lamps, sunbathing, hot baths, saunas, hot tubs, and heated water beds may increase fentanyl absorption and has resulted in fatal overdose of fentanyl and death [see WARNINGS AND PRECAUTIONS].
+Patients wearing DURAGESIC systems who develop fever or increased core body temperature due to strenuous exertion are also at risk for increased fentanyl exposure and may require an adjustment in the dose of DURAGESIC to avoid overdose and death [see WARNINGS AND PRECAUTIONS].

 DURAGESIC (fentanyl transdermal system) is a transdermal system containing fentanyl.
 The chemical name is N-Phenyl-N-(1-(2-phenylethyl)-4-piperidinyl) propanamide.
 The structural formula is: